saqirmdevx/HordesIO_Simulator/readme.md

 ### Ability Queue (Cast consequence)
 This is used to make combos and own casting order
-All abilites will be casted in order. !!
-Only if they met conditions !! if condition is not met, it will go to next ability in queue
+All abilites will be casted in order.
+Only if they met conditions, if condition is not met, it will go to next ability in queue.

-!!!
-You have to add all abilites inside queue or they will be never casted in simulation !!!
+- You have to add all abilites inside queue or they will be never casted in simulation !
-!!
-You can use same abilityId multiple times like - ...
+- You can use same abilityId multiple times like - ...
 Ice bolt - Icicle Orb - Ice bolt ...
 ```php
 ...
 abilityQue.add=23 #Enchant - Will be casted first